comm644/tocdic/critical chain for services.md

 ## critical chain for services

-<b>critical chain for services</b> - (CCS)  The TOC application for project management in services, particularly professional, scientific and technical services in multi-project environments.
+<b>critical chain for services</b> - (CC-S)  The TOC application for project management in services, particularly professional, scientific and technical services in multi-project environments.